a11y-2824/alx-higher_level_programming/README.md

-I am learning a new language
+I am learning a new language called Python